BU-Spark/ds-councilor-mejia-analyzing-311/spring23-team-2/README.md

 - What is the pattern of demographics and closed service requests: looking at census block group and social vulnerability index
 	- All requests
 	- Different request types

+## Files&Folders navigator:
+- ./data : The data we use, including 311 data, census data, Social Vulnerability data and Trash Collecting Schedule
+- ./deliverables : The code and reports for our deliverables
+- ./scrum-report : The scrum report we did every week